Leaves and sheaths

 Where the blade and sheath connect, lateral projecting lobes may be found on each side.
 These are called auricles, meaning literally ‘small ears’.
 Their size and shape are very good characters for separating bamboo species, especially those on the culm sheaths, while on leaf sheaths they can be more variable.

 Projecting bristles, borne on the auricles if any auricles are present, may also be seen.
-These are the oral setae, meaning literally ‘mouth bristles’, a term adopted from other grasses, where the circular apex of the sheath is sometimes referred to as the mouth.
+These are known as oral setae, meaning literally ‘mouth bristles’, a term adapted from other grasses, where the circular apex of the sheath is sometimes referred to as the mouth, and long hairs are often found in this general region, the ‘oral hairs’.

 Origins of bamboo auricles and oral setae

-Woody bamboos differ from other grasses in the manner of connection of the blade to the sheath in their foliage leaves.
+Both the auricle and the oral seta may be formed in two different ways in the bamboos.
+Woody bamboos differ from most other grasses in the manner of connection of the blade to the sheath in their foliage leaves.
 In the bamboos, these are joined only by a narrow, articulating pseudopetiole.
 How this junction of the foliage leaf blade relates to the connection of blades to sheaths in other grasses is best understood by looking at the culm sheaths of a large tropical bamboo, in which the development into an efficient photosynthetic organ is secondary to the need to support and protect the massive but vulnerably soft, elongating culm.
-In many of these bamboos the blade is often as broad as the sheath itself, as in other grasses, with three often only partially separated sections.
+In many of these bamboos the blade is often as broad as the sheath apex itself, as in most other grasses, with three often only partially separated sections.
 These are the larger, central blade, and two smaller, lateral, ear-like lobes, called auricles.
-It is hypothesised here that together these correspond to the leaf blade of other grasses, as evidenced by the parallel leaf veins that travel from the sheath into both blade and auricles.
-These largely vestigial veins cross the auricles and are often extended beyond the margin, forming the stiff bristles known as oral setae, which can be supplemented by marginal ciliation or fimbriation.
+It is hypothesised here that together these may correspond to the leaf blade of other grasses in some bamboos.
+Evidence for this is the parallel leaf veins that travel from the sheath into both blade and auricles.
+These largely vestigial veins can cross the auricles and be extended beyond the margin, forming the stiff bristles known by analogy to possibly non-homologous structures in grasses as oral setae.
+These can be supplemented by marginal ciliation or fimbriation, like the softer oral hairs seen in other grasses.
+Several fine cilia can also be combined to produce tougher bristles, in the same position and having the same function, also called oral setae, but more in the form of fimbriation, and more friable.

-In many other woody bamboos the three sections of the blade are more separated in the culm sheaths as well as in the leaf sheaths, and less functional.
-In many species the two lateral sections, or auricles, are lacking altogether.
-Their sporadic occurrence or reoccurrence is typical
+In temperate woody bamboos the three components are more separated in the culm sheaths as well as in the leaf sheaths, and less functional.
+In many bamboo species the two lateral sections, or auricles, are lacking altogether, and this is a specific not generic trait.
+This sporadic occurrence or reoccurrence is typical

 of vestigial reduced organs.
-It is only when they are exaggeratedly large, as in species such as Ampelocalamus scandens or Yushania brevipaniculata, that their true identity, as hypothesised here, becomes apparent.
-The spreading oral setae can then readily be seen as a kind of leaf skeleton, as produced by the decomposition of a fallen dicot leaf, except that the predominantly lateral venation of these monocotyledonous leaves gives a fringed effect rather than a reticulate pattern.
+When they are exaggeratedly large, as in species such as Ampelocalamus scandens, A. actinotrichus or Yushania brevipaniculata, the possible origin as hypothesised above, seems more plausible.
+The spreading oral setae can then be more readily envisaged as a kind of leaf skeleton, as produced by the decomposition of a fallen dicot leaf, except that the predominantly lateral venation of these monocotyledonous leaves gives a fringed effect rather than a reticulate pattern.

 Comparison with auricles in other grasses

 In other grasses the sheath of some species have lateral naked membranous projections below or beside the ligule, which are also called auricles.
-Such appendages are seen in some bamboo species as well, where they are borne on the shoulders of the sheath apex, away from the blade.
-The fact that such auricles are not homologous with bamboo auricles is shown by the existence of both types of auricle together in Dendrocalamus hookeri.
+Such appendages or projections are seen in many bamboo species as well, where they are part of or are borne on the shoulders of the sheath apex, away from the blade.
+The possibility that different kinds of auricle are not homologous with each other is shown by the existence of both types of auricle together in Dendrocalamus hookeri.
 The culm sheaths of this species often bear an ovate auricle with oral setae attached to the blade margin, and a second, more acute, naked auricle on the shoulder of the sheath, and these two distinct forms of auricle overlapping side by side to give a partially double ‘auricle’.

 Length vs width vs height vs breadth